Farida-Ahmed2/Facebook/README.md

 # Facebook
-This project will have almost similar feature that Facebook has but with a different name and purpose
+This project will have almost similar features that Facebook has but with a different name and purpose